Retirement Accounts

 Which is better for tax savings?

-The answer depends on your current tax bracket and expected tax rate in retirement.
-If you anticipate being in a higher tax bracket in retirement, a Roth IRA might be more beneficial due to its tax-free withdrawals.
-If you're currently in a high tax bracket and expect to be in a lower one in retirement, a traditional 401(k) could offer more tax savings.
+It depends on your current and future tax bracket.
+If you expect to be in a higher tax bracket in retirement, a Roth IRA may save you more in the long run.
+If you expect your income (and tax rate) to be lower in retirement, a traditional 401(k) could offer more immediate tax benefits.

 Can I roll over my 401(k) into a Roth IRA?